andraugust/andraugust.github.io/classical-mechanics.md

 So we define $$\partial L/\partial \dot{q}$$ as the generalized momentum conjugate.

-Why did we go through all of that trouble to compute a momentum which we already knew?
-Because sometimes momentum isn't so obvious, and in those cases this formula is more practical.
+Why did we go through all of the trouble to compute a momentum which we already knew?
+Because sometimes momentum isn't obvious, and in such cases this formula is more practical.
 For example, consider motion in polar coordinates where

 $$